DAI / Lincoln Park Craft District Artist Residency - Mural project

-Artists working in all media are encouraged to apply.
-Applicants need not consider themselves a "craft artist" by traditional definitions, but be committed to hands-on methods of producing.
+Artists working in all media are encouraged to apply but the finished project for the winter 2018 round will be an outdoor mural.
 Selection will also be based on the artist's willingness to have an active presence within the Lincoln Park neighborhood, and to increase arts engagement and enhance neighborhood identity.

 About the Duluth Art Institute and the Lincoln Park neighborhood